4 9 - 13Shares

 As we detail in our post about airport pickup, Buenos Aires’ international airport Ministro Pistarini International Airport (Ezeiza) is 35k from downtown and there is no train or subway to get to the city.
 The only public transportation option is the public bus #8, which takes two hours.

-There are three shuttle bus options, Manual Tienda León, Aerobus Ezeiza and Minibus Ezeiza, which run every thirty minutes during office hours.
+There are three shuttle buses which run every thirty or forty minutes during office hours.

-The shuttle option will cost about the third of the price of a taxi for a single traveler, but the combined total of the shuttle option will cost more than a private taxi for three or four people.
-The shuttles have an additional charge for each piece of luggage as well.
+The shuttle option will cost about the third of the price of a taxi for a single traveler, but the combined total of the shuttle option for two people or more will cost more than a private pickup or taxi.

-One option to get a taxi is the taxi stands, including the auto-service stations with touchscreens, to hire an official taxi.
+One option is to use the taxi stands, including the auto-service stations with touchscreens, to hire an official taxi.

 The taxi stands are on the left-hand side as you come out of the customs area at the airport.